CiscoSE/xmind-merge/README.md

 ## Known Limitations

 The public XMind file format [documentation](https://github.com/xmindltd/xmind/wiki/XMindFileFormat) is quite outdated.
 XMind (formerly called "XMind Zen" to differentiate it as the new one) has since moved to a JSON file format, while XMind 8 Pro continues to use the original XML file format.
 This utility only works with modern XMind files based on the JSON file format.
-If you have an older version of mindmap file, simple open it in the latest version of XMind and choose "Save As", which will update the file to the JSON format.
+If you have an older version of mindmap file, simply open it in the latest version of XMind and choose "Save As", which will update the file to the JSON format.
 The utility should display helpful errors and warnings if you happen to try and merge a mindmap that isn't in the newer format.

 Only the first sheet in each source mindmap workbook is merged.
 Additional sheets are ignored.